Set up push notifications

 Set up push on iOS

-1. In your React Native project, go to the ios subfolder and open <yourAppName>.xcworkspace.
+1. Open your React Native project in XCode, go to the ios subfolder and open <yourAppName>.xcworkspace.

 2. Select your project, and then under Targets, select your main app.